markNZed/TaskFlow/nodes/react/README.md

 ## Features
 * Queue for updates to maintain order
 * Rollback of Task store if fetchTask fails
-* Shared worker for allocating processorId
+* Shared worker for allocating nodeId

 ## Task Conventions
 * The task is passed to the component i.e. the parent manages the Task state